genos-ux/drone-medication-api/README.md

 | `/drones/available/`                   | **GET**  | List available drones for loading               |
 | `/drones/<serial_number>/battery/`     | **GET**  | Check a drone’s battery level                   |

+### 💡 Note:
+The live Render instance may take a few seconds to wake up on the first request.

 ---